AWNING OR MARQUEE: WHICH ONE IS BETTER?

 |Functionality||Enlargement of the living room and protection of sun, wind & weather||Sun protection|

 |Pack Size||depending on the model, very compact or voluminous||space-saving|

 |Price||+++ (3/5)||+++++ (5/5)|

 |Summary||An awning is the “all-in-one-solution” for those who are looking for comfort, despite the weather conditions.
 It also creates additional space for you to enjoy sitting outside.||A marquee is a convenient solution for those who want to have a quick and easy set up and dismantling and are mostly travelling in fair weather.|

 * the time and weight refers to the inflatable awnings of GentleTent.
 It may take longer to set up other awnings, and they can also be much heavier in weight.

 Learn more about differences and similarities of material, fastening, functionality & price:

-Since the piping rail remains free in cassette marquees, the awning can also be pulled directly into the piping rail.
-The inflatable awnings from GentleTent can be easily attached to an marquee using the car-connection or connected to the piping rail using the piping.
+Since the piping rail remains free in piping rail marquees, the awning can also be pulled directly into the piping rail.
+The inflatable awnings from GentleTent can be easily attached to a marquee using the car-connection or connected to the piping rail using the piping.